johanhedin/nanoca/doc/SMARTCARD.md

 And start over creating new objects.

+> [!WARNING]
-> Note 4: If you remove the privkey, the pubkey becomes useless.
+> If you remove the privkey, the pubkey becomes useless.

 ## Change PIN